Microscopic theory of electron quadrupling condensates

 \section{Quadrupling transition in a model with density-density interaction}

-In this section, we specialize in a concrete example, related to \bkfa, i.e., the material where experiments reported the electron quadrupling.
+In this section, we specialize in a concrete example, motivated by \bkfa.
 At low temperature, the material is superconducting with three dominant bands having approximately equal gaps.
 We aim at simplifying the model, still retaining certain key features.
 To that end, we will consider a continuous model, in two and three dimensions with $3$ symmetric fermionic bands, given by the action:

-where $v$ is the interaction that leads to superconducrivity and $W$ is a repulsive denisty-density interaction with diagonal elements assumed to be absorbed in the definition of $v$, which means we set $W_{\alpha \alpha} = 0$.
+where $v$ is the interaction that leads to superconductivity and $W$ is a repulsive density-density interaction with diagonal elements assumed to be absorbed in the definition of $v$, which means we set $W_{\alpha \alpha} = 0$.
 Moreover, only the sum of $W$'s will contribute, so we put $W_{\alpha \beta} = W > 0$.